 Well-known critic Robert Hughes called Australian Aboriginal art "the last great art movement of the twentieth century."
 Thankfully, this art movement continues to flourish in the twenty-first!

-Founded in 2002, Booker-Lowe is one of a handful of American art galleries showcasing Australia's internationally-acclaimed indigenous art.
-The gallery offers its individual clients, interior designers and architects, and corporations and institutions quality original artworks, whether for the bedroom or the board room.
+Founded in 2002, Booker-Lowe is the longest-running American art gallery showcasing Australia's acclaimed indigenous art.
+We offer our individual clients, interior designers and architects, and corporations and institutions, an array of original artworks, suitable for spaces from the bedroom to the board room.